-CCDA encourages and requires all members participate in the Compliance Program by refusing to participate in unethical or illegal actions, and by reporting concerns compliance violations.
+CCDA encourages and requires all members participate in the Compliance Program by refusing to participate in unethical or illegal actions, and by reporting concerns and compliance violations.
 CCDA and its members will take no adverse actions regarding reports of concern that are made in a good faith effort.
-In CCDA's Whistleblower accordance with Protections Policy, CCDA prohibits retaliation including threats, intimidation, or loss of employment, against anyone for good faith reporting or participating in the resolution of compliance matters.
-This includes reporting participation compliance concerns, in investigation, audit, corrective actions, as well as reporting to appropriate government offices.
-Any member who believes this standard to be violated may report his or her concern to the CO and a full investigation will occur.
+In accordance with CCDA's Whistleblower Protections Policy, CCDA prohibits retaliation including threats, intimidation, or loss of employment, against anyone for good faith reporting or participating in the resolution of compliance matters.
+This includes reporting concerns, participation in any compliance investigation or audit, corrective actions, as well as reporting to appropriate government offices.
+Any member who believes this standard to be violated is expected to report their concerns to the CO, the Ethics Helpline, or to the President of the Board of Trustees, and a full investigation will occur.
 If reasonable grounds exist to support the claim, a corrective action plan will be developed which may include disciplinary action against any persons involved in any retaliatory action.